-The Maruti Suzuki Baleno Diesel, which entered our long-term fleet in the last month of 2016, has managed to impress everyone in the team.
-The new Baleno has clocked over 4,700 kms in a couple of months it has been with us.
-So far, the Baleno has successfully played quite a few roles in a rather short span of time.
+The Maruti Suzuki Baleno Diesel, which entered our long-term fleet in the December, 2016, finally went back to the manufacturer last month.
+Like regulars here would know, the popular premium hatchback has managed to impress everyone in our team.
+The new Baleno clocked over 8,300 kms during the four-and-half months it was with us.
+The Baleno successfully played many roles in this rather short span of time.
 For starters, we took this rather flamboyant li’l car on a trip to Himachal soon after it joined our fleet.
-The Baleno also took us to Jaipur for a quick weekend getaway.
-It even helped Rohit shift into a new house.
-Most importantly, the Baleno has been Dhruv’s daily driver and a rather relaxing partner on the traffic-infested streets of NCR.
-Our long-term Baleno comes in the top-end ZDi trim, which brings in features like LED DRLs, Bi-Xenons, Auto headlamps and Smartplay infortainment.
+The Baleno also took us to Jaipur on a couple of weekends.
+It even helped Rohit move to a new house.
+Most importantly, the Baleno served a large part of its tenure with us as Dhruv’s daily driver and a rather relaxing partner on the traffic-infested streets of NCR.
+Our erstwhile long-termer sports the top-end Alpha trim, which offers in features like LED DRLs, Bi-Xenons, Auto headlamps and Smartplay infortainment.
 These features do go a long way in enhancing the ‘premium-ness’ quotient of Maruti’s most expensive hatchback.
 Also, bits like a powerful aircon, good ride quality and a frugal motor make this car pretty impressive.
 Read on for more on this car in our Maruti Suzuki Baleno Diesel Review with long term report here –

 Fact File –